Walleye Adventures Abound

 Travelling up the lake and through the narrows connecting Butterfly to Minnitaki Lakes in our guide boat, we arrived at spot number one, a deep rock rise from 80-plus feet of water to a peak of 8 feet deep.
 We fished directly below the boat in depths between 22 to 27 feet, constantly watching our sonar unit for fish arches or symbols on or near the bottom.

-With a slow lift and drop cadence using 3/8-ounce jig heads in bright chartreuse, purple and orange tones, rigged with a live minnow hooked strategically thru the upper lip and side of the body so, Mr. Walleye had to literally engulf the jig in any attempt to steal our bait.
+With a slow lift and drop cadence using 3/8-ounce jig heads in bright chartreuse, purple and orange tones, rigged with a live minnow hooked strategically through the upper lip and side of the body, so Mr. Walleye had to literally engulf the jig in any attempt to steal our bait.

 timber edge camps walleye